vanruc/todoApp/README.md

 </menu>
 ```

 Lets say we want to allow a `Project Member` to create or update their Staff Information, however their Staff Information was created by a `Staff Manager` previously.
 So in this case we will need to allow `Project Member` to `Create`,`Read`,`Update` their Staff document on Customer scope.
-But we will restrict to show their own staff record only.
+But we will restrict it to show their own staff record only.
 To do this, we replace the previous role definition of `Project Member` with the below code

 ```xml
 <role name="ProjectMember">